 The two different releases of Dragon Quest XI were co-developed by an additional company for each iteration.
 The PlayStation 4 version saw assistance from ORCA, who used Unreal Engine 4 to develop the title, and Toylogic collaborated with Square Enix to created the 3DS version.
-Both interpretations of XI feature a polygonal 3D presentation, with the PS4 containing fully proportioned characters while the the 3DS has a more super-deformed art style.
-However, the 3DS version contains an option to experience the entire game with a classic 2D sprite-based art style as well which, in the game's opening hours, is displayed on the 3DS's bottom screen while the 3D visuals play out on the top screen.
-The PS4 release also contains two different options for the battle camera: a traditional camera style, where the party members are arranged in a line in front of the enemies similar to past entries in the series, as well as a real-time camera where the player can directly control the hero during battles and move the camera around freely, although it does not effect gameplay in any way.
+Both interpretations of XI feature a polygonal 3D presentation, with the PS4 containing fully proportioned characters while the 3DS has a more super-deformed art style.
+However, the 3DS version contains an option to experience the entire game with a classic 2D sprite-based art style as well, which in the game's opening hours, is displayed on the 3DS's bottom screen while the 3D visuals play out on the top screen.
+The PS4 release also contains two different options for the battle camera: a traditional camera style, where the party members are arranged in a line in front of the enemies similar to past entries in the series, as well as a real-time camera where the player can directly control the hero during battles and move the camera around freely, although it does not affect gameplay in any way.
 So in total, with all the different iterations and graphical modes, there are three distinct versions of Dragon Quest XI that all contain the same story but vastly different presentations.